FedeDP/ncursesFM/README.md

 * in-program helper message (press 'l')
 * sync between tabs
 * rename file/folders support
+* move file support (use cut for this.
+If file is "cut" on the same filesystem, it will be moved.)

 As soon as possible there will be a PKGBUILD for archlinux.